1level1/authentication/README.md

 2. Create a simple django app - I am using Eclipse with Django SDK, but you can use django command list as well: https://www.django-rest-framework.org/tutorial/quickstart/
 3. Install python pgsql: pip install psycopg2
-4. Configure django app to worj with postgreSQL, changed the default sql section to pgsql:

-DATABASES = {<br/>
+4. Configure django app to worj with postgreSQL, changed the default sql section to pgsql:<br/> DATABASES = {<br/>
 'default': {<br/>
 'ENGINE': 'django.db.backends.postgresql_psycopg2',<br/>